glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 Enough of my complaining.
 I will explain my reasoning for the tools I use and let you figure out what works best for your work flow and environment.

-In general, I either use The Sleuth Kit
+In general, I either use [The Sleuth Kit tools](https://www.sleuthkit.org/sleuthkit/download.php) or some other tool or script that uses the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU4NTY1NjE1MV19
+eyJoaXN0b3J5IjpbLTg0MjI2NDI4MF19
 -->